All Episodes

 Wait till they find out about the climate models.

-You know, the best kind of predictions to make are the kind that really can't be wrong.
+You know, the best kind of predictions to make are the kind that really, really can't be wrong.

-There's not even the slightest chance that if he went you know forward enough in time, there's not the slightest chance that the you know the final uh let's say verdict on climate models, there's not a slightest chance that in the future they will say, you know, those climate models, they really nailed it.
+There's not even the slightest chance that if you went forward enough in time, there's not the slightest chance that the final, let's say, verdict on climate models.

 You all know there's no chance that, right?